yahooo-m/yahooo-m.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Rui Li is a 4th-year Ph.D candidate at University of Science and Technology of China (USTC).
-He is under the supervision of [Dong Liu](https://faculty.ustc.edu.cn/dongeliu/).
+I am a 4th-year Ph.D candidate at University of Science and Technology of China (USTC), under the supervision of [Dong Liu](https://faculty.ustc.edu.cn/dongeliu/).

 I'm generally interested in video self-supervised learning.
 In particular, on topics:
 - learning generalizable representations with unlabled videos